Computer Science Senior Design Projects – Call for Proposals

 Student teams will have access to state-of-the-art computing resources available at Bucknell University.
 In case a project requires the use of proprietary hardware, software, or data, the Department will work with partners to investigate how to meet the project’s needs.

-Students in this class are prepared to work under the terms of non-disclosure and/or licensing agreements that may be requested by our partners.
-We ask that partners communicate their needs for these types of agreements at the time they submit their problems to the instructor.
+Students in this class are prepared to work under the terms of non-disclosure and/or licensing agreements if requested by the client.
+We ask that clients communicate their needs for these types of agreements at the time they submit their problems in the RFP.
 Our standard NDA agreement can be found at the bottom of Engineering Corporate Relations page.

 The majority of the students in Computer Science Senior Design will have completed coursework on the fundamentals of the discipline, in basic engineering, in mathematics, and in natural sciences.
 This includes: